-Term license revenues increased \$3.9 million during the three months ended October 31, 2015.
-The three months ended October 31, 2014 included \$1.4 million in revenue recognized from a customer contract which was previously deferred due to certain contractual terms.
-Excluding the impact of this contract, term license revenues increased by \$5.3 million as compared to the same period a year ago.
-The \$5.3 million increase was the result of \$6.0 million of revenues recognized related to current quarter orders from new and existing customers, offset by a net decrease of \$0.7 million in revenues due to timing of invoicing and corresponding due dates, early payments made by our customers, which resulted in recognizable revenues in the three months ended October 31, 2014 but not in the current period.
+Term license revenues increased by \$15.3 million during the six months ended January 31, 2016, as compared to the same period a year ago.
+The increase was the result of \$12.7 million of revenues recognized related to current period orders from new and existing customers, and a net increase of \$2.4 million in revenues recognized primarily due to early payments made by our customers in the current period and incremental growth in our existing customer's direct written premiums as compared to the same period a year ago.